Reading Time: 2 minutes

 As an older and smarter veteran of the track game, I know when to let my foot off the gas before I drive completely off the edge.

 Sprinting must be performed at the proper frequency in order to avoid feeling run down.
-Find out how often you should sprint to maximize your speed in the video above.

 I’ll holla at you next time.